Sony Music: 1971–1991: CBS Records Group

 In 1971, CBS Records was expanded into its own "CBS Records Group", with Clive Davis as its administrative vice president and general manager.
 In the 1980s to the early 1990s, the company managed several successful labels, including CBS Associated Records, which signed artists including Ozzy Osbourne, the Fabulous Thunderbirds, Electric Light Orchestra, Joan Jett, and Henry Lee Summer.
-In 1983, CBS expanded its music publishing business by acquiring the music publishing arm of MGM/UA Communications Co.
-(CBS later sold the print music arm to Columbia Pictures.)
+In 1983, CBS expanded its music publishing business by acquiring the music publishing arm of MGM/UA Entertainment Co.
+CBS later sold the print music arm to Columbia Pictures.
 By 1987, CBS was the only "big three" American TV network to have a co-owned record company.
 With Sony being one of the developers behind the compact disc digital music media, a compact disc production plant was constructed in Japan under the joint venture, allowing CBS to begin supplying some of the first compact disc releases for the American market in 1983.

-In 1986, CBS sold its music publishing division, CBS Songs, to SBK Entertainment On November 17, 1987, Sony acquired CBS Records for US$2 billion.
-CBS Inc., now Paramount Global, retained the rights to the CBS name for music recordings but granted Sony a temporary license to use the CBS name.
+In 1986, CBS sold its music publishing division, CBS Songs, to SBK Entertainment.
+On November 17, 1987, Sony acquired CBS Records for US$2 billion.
+CBS Inc., now the Paramount Skydance Corporation, retained the rights to the CBS name for music recordings but granted Sony a temporary license to use the CBS name.
 The sale was completed on January 5, 1988.
 CBS Corporation founded a new CBS Records in 2006, which was distributed by Sony through its RED subsidiary.

 In 1989, CBS Records re-entered the music publishing business by acquiring Nashville-based Tree International Publishing.

-1991–2004: Birth of Sony Music Entertainment
+1991–2004: Sony Music Entertainment

 Sony renamed the record company Sony Music Entertainment (SME) on January 1, 1991, fulfilling the terms set under the 1988 buyout, which granted only a transitional license to the CBS trademark.
 The CBS Associated label was renamed Epic Associated.
 Also on January 1, 1991, to replace the CBS label, Sony reintroduced the Columbia label worldwide, which it previously held in the United States and Canada only, after it acquired the international rights to the trademark from EMI in 1990.
 Japan is the only country where Sony does not have rights to the Columbia name as it is controlled by Nippon Columbia, an unrelated company.
 Thus, Sony Music Entertainment Japan issues labels under Sony Records.
 The Columbia Records trademark's rightsholder in Spain was Bertelsmann Music Group, Germany, which Sony Music subsequently subsumed via a 2004 merger, and a subsequent 2008 buyout.

-In 1995, Sony and Michael Jackson formed a joint venture which merged Sony's music publishing operations with Jackson's ATV Music to form Sony/ATV Music Publishing.
+In 1995, Sony and pop singer Michael Jackson formed a joint venture which merged Sony's music publishing operations with Jackson's ATV Music to form Sony/ATV Music Publishing.